Healthy Homes Assessment Seaview

 Insulation Seaview

-Ceiling and underfloor insulation is a requirement in all rental houses since July 1, 2019.
-Property managers and landlords are required to ensure that the insulation is up to this new quality.
-In certain situations, the an existing insulation on the ceiling or in the subfloor space might require to be replaced or replaced.
+Ceiling and underfloor insulation has been compulsory in all rental houses from 1 July 2019.
+Property managers and landlords must ensure the insulation meets current standard.
+In some instances, existing ceiling insulation or insulation in the subfloor space might require to be replaced or replaced.

-A well-insulated property will help to control condensation and lessen the likelihood of dampness and mould, and will also make more easy to the home to retain the heat.
+A well-insulated property will reduce the risk of condensation, and decrease the risk of mould and dampness, as well as making more easy to allow the home to keep the heat.

-The "R" is a symbol for thermal resistance, and is a measure of how well insulation resists heat flow.
-The more R-value is higher, the more effective the insulation.
+The "R" is a symbol for thermal resistance, and it is a measurement of how well insulation is able to resist heat flow.
+The more R-value is higher, the more efficient the insulation.

 Check out the complete details of this Healthy Homes insulation standard.